-And if you pay per lead the costs are in the ballpark of between $20 and $60.
+And if you pay per lead, the costs are between $20 and $60.

-Trulia was bought by Zillow in mid-February of 2015.
+Trulia was bought by Zillow in mid-February 2015.
 So much for being different.

-It is like Zillow, a two-sided platform and generates most of its revenue from subscription products and advertising.
+It is like Zillow, a two-sided platform that generates the most revenue from subscription products and advertising.

-In terms of fees it took me some time to find some information about them.
-It’s not like on other websites, where you may be used to find a menu item on top where it says ‘pricing’.
+In terms of fees, it took me some time to find some information about them.
+It’s not like on other websites, where you may be used to seeing a menu item on top where it says ‘pricing.’

-From what I could find out, their focus is now rather on rental listings that you can promote, and the monthly fee is $29 according to their website.
+From what I learned, their focus is now on rental listings that you can promote, and the monthly fee is $29, according to their website.

-Since Trulia was acquired by Zillow, further advertising is managed through the Premier Agents features of Zillow.
+Since Trulia was acquired by Zillow, it manages advertising through the Premier Agents features of Zillow.

 ‘Advertisers previously using Trulia Local Ads and Trulia Mobile Ads will now be converted to Zillow Premier Agents and appear across both sites and mobile apps; agents can no longer purchase Trulia Local Ads or Trulia Mobile Ads.’